ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

 # Privacy Considerations

-Encryption plays a crucial role in providing privacy as defined by RFC 6973, especially when metadata sniffing is a concern.
-RFC 6973, titled "Privacy Considerations for Internet Protocols," outlines the importance of protecting users' privacy in the context of various Internet protocols, including IPv6.
+Encryption plays a crucial role in providing privacy as defined by [RFC6973], especially when metadata sniffing is a concern.
+[RFC6973], titled "Privacy Considerations for Internet Protocols," outlines the importance of protecting users' privacy in the context of various Internet protocols, including IPv6.
 When metadata like network and end-to-end response time is at risk of being observed by attackers, eavesdroppers, or observers, encryption can help mitigate the privacy risks.
 Here's how encryption achieves this:

 {:req12: style="format %c)"}